apache/freemarker/README.md

     Project location: Wherever you have checked out the 2.3-gae branch from Git.
     Press "Finish"

-- Open you newly created "FreeMarker-2.3-gae" project
+- Open your newly created "FreeMarker-2.3-gae" project

 - "File" -> "Project Structure..."